The term “Breedon Consulting” or “us” or “we” refers to the owner of this website. The term “you” refers to the user or viewer of our website.

 Privacy Notice (Recruitment Candidates)

-Breedon Consulting Ltd strongly believes in protecting the privacy of the personal data you provide us.
+Breedon Consulting Ltd strongly believes in protecting the privacy of the personal data each candidate provides us.
 We also believe it is important to be transparent by informing you about how we will process your data.
 This document explains how we may process your personal data and the rights you have in this respect.
 Therefore, we encourage you to read this Privacy Notice carefully.

-Your information will be held by Breedon Consulting Ltd. More information on Breedon Consulting Ltd can be found at http://www.breedonconsulting.co.uk
+Your personal data will be held by Breedon Consulting Ltd. More information on Breedon Consulting Ltd can be found at http://www.breedonconsulting.co.uk/

-Your personal information will be held securely by us so that we can look after your potential employment relationships on behalf of our clients.
-This will include information you provide when you apply to us and any additional information provided by you in various ways and information collected from third parties such as CV databases, social media and other recruitment agencies.
+Your personal information will be held securely by us so that we can look after your potential employment opportunities, whether working directly for us as a company or one of our clients.
+This will include information you provide when you apply to us, and any additional information provided by you in various ways.

 What information do we collect from you?